Keisha White

-Keisha White (born 31 March 1988) is an English R&B singer.
+Keisha White is an English R&B singer.
 She has released two albums: Seventeen in 2005 and Out of My Hands in 2006.
-She is the voice behind "Someday", the theme to the CBBC television series The Story of Tracy Beaker (2002–2005) and My Mum Tracy Beaker (2021).
+She is best known however for her song "Someday", which served as the theme to the CBBC television series The Story of Tracy Beaker (2002–2005) and My Mum Tracy Beaker (2021).

 Life and career

 White was born in London, England.
 She attended Enfield County School for girls, then pursued a career in music whilst attending Susi Earnshaw Theatre School in Barnet, North London, alongside Jay Asforis who found fame in S Club 8.
 When she was 14, White was invited to perform in front of music executives at Warner Bros.
 Records.
 She sang an a cappella version of You'll Lose a Good Thing by Aretha Franklin and the record company were so impressed that they signed her.
 This became the first song White performed live for an audience.
 At the age of 15 she collaborated with Paul Oakenfold and Desert Eagle Discs.

 White has toured countries in Africa, Europe, and the United States.
 White was involved with production, vocals and mastering working with Keith Harris, Theron Feemster, Phantom Boyz, Robin Miller.
 On 15 March 2004, at the age of 17, and three years after signing her record deal, White released her debut single, "Watcha Gonna Do", following a support slot on the R&B group Mis-Teeq's tour in late 2003.
 She also sang the theme tune for CBBC's The Story of Tracy Beaker television series and the track, titled "Someday", was included as the B-side to her debut single.
 She had a cameo appearance in the television movie Tracy Beaker: The Movie of Me that broadcast in February 2004.